-Explore the Jamaican Beauty
+Explore Jamaica's Beauty

 If you’re fascinated by plants, our botanic gardens showcase an array of striking plants that celebrate our rich horticultural heritage.
 Year-round sunshine and fertile earth give rise to an abundance of plant life just about everywhere.
 Royal Botanical Gardens and Cinchona Botanical Gardens in St. Andrew; Hope Zoo in Kingston; Castleton Gardens in St. Mary; and Ahhh Ras Natango Gallery & Garden in Montego Bay are fine examples of nature on full display.
 Even if a garden isn’t a venue’s main attraction, it wouldn’t be surprising if one acts as an added feature.